chrislockard21/SmartWeather/README.md

 ```

 ### Migrating models to the database
 Django communicates with databases via models.
-See the file discriptions later in this readme for more details, but the following commands will allow you to commit changes to the database.
+See the file descriptions later in this readme for more details, but the following commands will allow you to commit changes to the database.

 Commands:
 ```bash